CopernicaMarketingSoftware/Documentation/Yothalot/cpp-race.md

-# Writing a C++ Race Program
+# Writing a Race C++ Algorithm

+If you want to process a lot of data simultaneously in a general way and do not want to use a reduce and write step, you can create a program that follows the Race API so you can use the Yothalot framework to parallelize the work for you.

-To run your Race algorithm on a Yothalot cluster you have to implement the algorithm in a class and create a little main function that uses this class in a particular way, just like you do when writing a Mapreduce algorithm.
+To run your race algorithm on a Yothalot cluster you have to implement the algorithm in a class that inherits form Yothalot::Race.
+This class should then be called from a [executable](copernica-docs:Yothalot/cpp-program "Create a Yothalot executable")

 ## The Race Class